In My Sleep

 In My Sleep is a 2010 suspense thriller film written, directed and produced by film director Allen Wolf.
 It stars Philip Winchester, Lacey Chabert, Tim Draxl, Abigail Spencer and Kelly Overton.
-It also features Kirsten Vangsness from Criminal Minds in a cameo role and Tony Hale from Veep in a cameo as well.
-The story is about a massage therapist with chronic insomnia who fears he may have murdered a good friend while sleepwalking.
+It also features Kirsten Vangsness from Criminal Minds and Tony Hale from Veep in cameo roles.
+The film focuses on a massage therapist with chronic insomnia who fears he may have murdered a friend while sleepwalking.